rest-for-physics/feminos-daq/README.md

 In order to mclient from FeminosDAQ to work properly few environment variables must be defined in the system.

 The file `loadDAQ_EnvVars.sh` will serve as a template to help definning those variables.

+All these varibles are needed, values could be changed.

 The best practice is to modify that file and add the following line to your `.bashrc`, or similar.